 An individual who is seeking a concession as a dependent child, spouse or partner of someone who is receiving a specified Commonwealth benefit or allowance must provide documentary evidence that Centrelink recognises the individual as a dependant.

-32. Smart and Skilled Fee – Free Scholarships
+Smart and Skilled Program Fee-Free Scholarships

 Fee-Free Scholarships are a category of “Fee Exemption” meaning that eligible students are exempt from paying fees.